-Low power design techniques have rapidly evolved to manage power in semiconductor chips targeting a wide range of market segments from consumer to portable appliances, and even servers.
-Advanced low power techniques such as Power Gating, Retention, Low-Vdd Standby, and Dynamic Voltage Scaling (DVS) employ voltage control to manage power.
-Designs are partitioned into power domains that can be separately controlled by one or more of the low power design techniques.
+Adoption of low power design techniques is growing rapidly to enable ASICs and SoCs to support the advanced power management required across today's electronic products, from mobile devices to servers and networking.
+Advanced low power techniques such as Power Gating, Retention, Low-Vdd Standby, and Dynamic Voltage Scaling (DVS) employ voltage control to enable fine-grained power management.
+Designs are partitioned into power domains that can be separately controlled by one or more of these low power design techniques.
 Increasingly stringent power requirements have necessitated the use of multiple supply voltages.
-Low power designs typically operate in different modes with each mode corresponding to one or more power states.
-Comprehensive verification of low power designs requires verification in all the power states as well as the specified transitions and order of transitions of the power states as the design moves from one operating mode to another.
-A single bug may cause functional failures in silicon.
+Low power designs typically operate in different modes, with each mode corresponding to one or more power states.
+Comprehensive verification of low power designs requires verification not just in all the power states, but also of the specified transitions and transition sequencing between power states as the design moves from one operating mode to another.
+A single bug in any of these incredibly complex scenarios may cause functional failures in silicon.

 - Download Datasheet

 Simulation Challenges for Low Power Designs

 It is no longer sufficient to simulate a design assuming voltage to be a constant.
 Most designs today have voltage changes during operation, such as when a design enters a low-Vdd standby state or utilizes DVS modes.
 This requires simulation to understand voltage levels to accurately resolve signal values and timing.
 Power state transitions require understanding of the dynamic nature of voltage and its effect on logic; outputs become a function of not only the logical value on the inputs, but also the voltage levels of those values.
 Traditional ("always-on") simulations will produce inaccurate and misleading results, potentially allowing bugs to escape and manifest in silicon.